CLHS-Comp-Sci/csis-quarter-1-project-vulfoliac/README.md

 - [X] Add a main .html and css files that open a window called Livestream Lurker called by the manifest
 - [X] Create logic for checking whether or not a streamer is live given a list of all streamers/channels followed
 - [X] Test program with test authentification codes from twitch you youtube
-- [ ] Write oath flow using twitch and youtube apis providing a per user experience
+- [X] Write oath flow using twitch and youtube apis providing a per user experience
-- [ ] Write Up and Reflection
-- [ ] Prepare Presentation
-- [ ] Works Cited